Our team is standing by to assist you with a free move quote, help you through the process, or answer questions that you may have.

 If your pet is more than three months old, it will likely need a current rabies vaccination.
 Most states require them.
 A Certificate of Veterinary Inspection is also recommended.
 In fact, some states such as Washington and Oregon require the certificate of health be issued no more than 30 days before arrival.
 Each state has its own regulations, so check with the agriculture department for the state you are moving to in advance.
-You can find import information here.
 Your veterinarian should be able to provide the necessary information and documentation required.
 He or she may also be able to recommend a new veterinarian in the area you are moving to.

 You will also need to check local pet licensing requirements.
 The city or county you are moving to may require a license for each pet and could also limit the number of pets you can own.

 Once you arrive in the new home, keep a close eye on your pets.
 Only let them out on a leash, at least until they become familiar with their new home, and make sure they have identification with a current phone number in case they become lost.

 The three main points to remember when moving with your pet:

 - Visit the vet before you go and make sure your pet is up to date on vaccinations

 - Double check on local pet licensing requirements for wherever you're moving

 - Keep an eye on your pet once you reach your destination and get them an updated collar

 Most states regulate the import of plants, including personal household plants, to prevent the spread of disease and pests.
 Many require transported plants be grown only indoors in sterilized potting soil, which can be purchased at a garden center.
 That means you probably won't be able to dig up your plants from your yard and take them to your new home in another state, or even take potted plants kept outdoors in summer.